Table of Contents:

 How Many Creators Are There?

 In the United States, some reports estimate that there are 50 to 60 million creators.
-Around the world, there is an estimated 200 million creators.
+Around the world, there are an estimated 200 million creators.

 When Did the Creator Economy Begin?